 The larvae of wood-boring beetles are known as ‘woodworm’.
 A woodworm infestation begins when a female wood-boring beetle lays her eggs inside the cracks, holes and crevices in your timber.

 After a few weeks, her eggs hatch and the larvae begin to feed on the material around them – eating their way through the wood and potentially causing serious structural damage.
 They’ll continue to do this for between 2 and 5 years before developing into adult beetles and burrowing out of the timber to breed.

 There are 3 common species of woodworm beetles found in the UK.
 All follow the same general life cycle, but their habits, preferred timber and damage level differ.
 For this reason, it’s crucial to correctly identify the type of woodworm present in your home before treatment.

 Let’s take a look at the most common species of woodworm beetles in the UK:

 The common furniture beetle is the most widespread wood-boring beetle in the UK.
 It’s greenish-brown in colour, around 3 to 4.5 mm in length and ‘beetle-shaped’.

-Preferring the sapwood of both hard and softwoods; the woodworm often burrows with the grain and is capable of causing significant damage if left unchecked.
-Their droppings (or ‘frass’) look like small oblong pellets which have a coarse texture similar to sand.
+Preferring the sapwood of both hard and softwoods, woodworm often burrows with the grain and is capable of causing significant damage if left unchecked.
+Their droppings (or ‘frass’) look like small oblong pellets with a coarse texture similar to sand.

 2. Death Watch Beetle